 Historically, there tends to be a lag between changes in the number of acceptances and changes to the number of households in temporary accommodation.
 Chart 1 (on page 4) shows the increase in the number of acceptances that peaked in 2003 before falling off to 2009.
 Chart 2 shows that the number of households in temporary accommodation follows a similar pattern with a delay.
 The number of households in temporary accommodation peaked at the end of September 2004 before declining to a low of 48,000 at the end of 2010.
-The trends of acceptances and number of households in temporary accommodation are shown together in Chart 3.

-See Live Table 775: Type of temporary accommodation: Households in temporary accommodation by type of accommodation, and cases where duty owed but no accommodation has been secured at the end of each quarter, England, London and Rest of England 1998 to 2014
+See Live Table 775: Type of temporary accommodation: Households in temporary accommodation by type of accommodation, and cases where duty owed but no accommodation has been secured at the end of each quarter, England, London and Rest of England.